MKAbuMattar/powershell-profile/Module/Utility/GitIgnore/README.md

 ## Overview

 The GitIgnore utility module provides comprehensive integration with the [gitignore.io](https://gitignore.io) API service, allowing you to generate, manage, and update `.gitignore` files directly from PowerShell.
-This module converts the popular zsh/bash `gi()` function to PowerShell with enhanced functionality and proper PowerShell integration.
+It offers a set of user-friendly functions and aliases to streamline your Git workflow by creating `.gitignore` files tailored to your project's technologies and environments.

 ## Features